cnbtwriteups/Inferno_CTF_2019/Web Crackme.md

 Looking through the code, we can make sense of it.
 Our returning variable seems to be i32, as it is the only variable there, and we have a statement that seems to `load` a variable off of it.

-Web Assembly is in little endian, so when interpreting these pieces of hex, we must be aware that they will not be entered into the variable the way we might immediately expect due to the endienness.
+Web Assembly is in little endian, so when interpreting these pieces of hex, we must be aware that they will not be entered into the variable the way we might immediately expect due to the endianness.

 Our hex value `0xd359beef` will become `0xefbe59d3` when loaded into the variable at the `0`th bit (which is what `(i32.const 0)` is saying to do)